Mayfieldmel/Horiseon-Accessibility-Refactor/README.md

 ## Tools

 The website is built and developed using Visual Studio Code (VS Code).
 HTML was used to create the website's content; CSS styled and formated the page.
 Github hosts the repository and published the website.
+Whenever changes are pushed to the main branch of the Horiseon-Accessibility-Refactor repository on github, the site is re-built and re-deployed within minutes.

 ## Website content

-The content for the Horiseon website is in the index.html file.
+The content for the Horiseon website is in the index.html file on the repository's main branch.

 ## CSS

-The CSS for the site is pulled from the CSS folding within the assets directory.
+The CSS stylesheet for the site is stored in the CSS folding within the assets directory on the repository's main branch.